Key Takeaways

 The Ideal Rainey Street Route

-For a bachelor party, here's how to work the street:
+For a bachelor party, here's how to work the street from start to finish:

 12 AM+ (send it): Things get rowdy.
 Either keep going on Rainey or grab an Uber to a late-night spot like 6th Street.